great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 Robust schema validation is fundamental to trustworthy data pipelines.
 Great Expectations empowers you to proactively define and enforce the structural integrity of your data, ensuring its reliability for critical analyses and decision-making processes.
 By consistently incorporating schema validation practices, you enhance data quality, reduce downstream errors, and foster a strong culture of data confidence within your organization.

 However, schema validation is just one aspect of a comprehensive data quality strategy.
-Achieving high-quality data requires a multifaceted approach involving:
+Achieving high-quality data requires a multifaceted approach requiring validation across [multiple aspects of data quality, including data integrity, missingness, volume, and distribution](/reference/learn/data_quality_use_cases/dq_use_cases_lp.md).

-1. **Data Integrity**: Ensures that data remains accurate and consistent over its lifecycle by validating key constraints.
-2. **Missing Data**: Identifies and validates gaps in datasets to [maintain completeness](/reference/learn/data_quality_use_cases/missingness.md) and usability.
-3. **Patterns and Formats**: Ensures that data values adhere to expected formats or patterns for consistency.
-4. **Cardinality and Membership**: Ensures that columns maintain correct unique counts and that values belong to a specified set.
-5. **Data Volume**: Monitors and validates the number of records to ensure they fall within expected bounds.
-6. **Numerical Data**: Validates numerical data properties and distributions to detect anomalies.

 To effectively handle these dimensions, consider integrating various Expectations to cover these broader data quality aspects.
 Regular validation, monitoring, and iterations are key to maintaining high standards.